 Also, the place had such a friendly atmosphere that we felt like we were eating at a Greek relative’s house.
 There was banter between staff, owners and customers, which is reminiscent of Greek villages.
 Well, “filos” does mean friend in Greek!
 (Did you know that the word philosophy is derived from Greek?
 Philo=Filos + sophy=sofia means wisdom.
 Philosophy = love of wisdom.)

 Furthermore, FILOS has such a wide range of souvlakia to choose from.
 For example, there were many variations of the traditional lamb/chicken/pork souvlaki including bolognese sauce and beef souvlaki.
 However, on this occasion we stuck to what we know – the true king (in our opinion), the original lamb Greek souvlaki with tzatziki (garlic, cucumber, yoghurt sauce).

 This cafe restaurant also sells other traditional, home-made Greek food.
 For instance, gemista (stuffed capsicum and tomotoes with rice), dolmades (stuffed vine leaves), keftethes (meatballs), casseroles, baked lamb, lemon chicken, mousaka and more.
 Additionally, there were vegetarian and breakfast dishes, along with an alluring selection of pastries and desserts.

 In our opinion, this modest eatery is the real Greek deal and prices are fair.

-It started off okay.
+It started off well.
 I mean, the bar looked decadent and inviting.
 Subsequently, we walked in, Jim eager to taste some Lark and Nant whisky.
-However, our indulgent-to-be experience quickly turned into a “whisky sour” incident:Nant Whisky Mini WHAT THE
+However, our indulgent-to-be experience quickly turned into a “whiskey sour” incident:Nant Whisky Mini WHAT THE

 Relax at Lark Distillery, 14 Davey St, Hobart